Transforming Science with Large Language Models: A Survey on AI-assisted Scientific Discovery, Experimentation, Content Generation, and Evaluation: Survey Scope and Methodology

-Regarding \textbf{long context input}, \citet{chai2024exploring} focus on the efficient use of limited context size of LLMs.
-They introduce a selection mechanism that extracts important and relevant information from the literature and takes them as input for LLMs to generate hypotheses.
-Their results show that filtering out unnecessary information helps improve the quality of generated hypotheses.
-For \textbf{refinement strategies}, many works have explored strategies for refining LLMs to generate hypotheses.
-Major strategies include (a) few-shot learning, (b) fine-tuning on training data and (c) iterative refinement.
-For instance, \citet{qi2023large} show that hypotheses generated by few-shot learning are judged by humans more testable than those generated in the zero-shot setup; while fine-tuning improves the overall quality of hypotheses, the improvement is limited to the domain of training data; in unseen domains, fine-tuning harms hypothesis quality, particularly the novelty aspect. \citet{zhou2024hypothesis} iteratively refine hypotheses through reinforcement learning, with the aim of increasing the similarity between a given research problem and a generated hypothesis.
-A recent advancement in this space is the AI co-scientist\footnote{\url{https://research.google/blog/accelerating-scientific-breakthroughs-with-an-ai-co-scientist/}}, a multi-agent system that employs a generate-debate-evolve framework.
-It iteratively enhances its hypotheses through collaboration, grounding in prior evidence and tournament-based selection.
+A considerable number of studies~\cite{yang2023large, zhou2024hypothesis, tong2024automating, bai2024advancing, wang2024llm, park2024can, qi2023large, chen2024use, liu2024beyond, banker2024machine, tang2023less, yang2024moose, chen2023chemist, jing2024data,xiong2024improving,ghafarollahi2025sciagents, zhou2024hypothesis, gottweis2025towards, movva2025sparse, liu2025hypobench, abdel2025scientific} have employed LLMs to generate hypotheses, all of which differ in their approaches.
+These can be broadly categorized as employing (a)~knowledge graphs, (b)~retrieval-augmented generation, and\slash or (c)~post-training of LLMs.
+Among \textbf{knowledge graph} approaches is KG-CoI~\cite{xiong2024improving}, which uses an external KG that grounds the model's reasoning in structured knowledge, enhancing the quality of generated hypotheses and reducing hallucination during hypothesis generation.
+SciAgents~\cite{ghafarollahi2025sciagents} is a framework that combines KGs with multi-agent systems and LLMs; it organizes scientific concepts into a graph and enables agents to reason over this structure to generate and iteratively refine hypotheses.
+For \textbf{RAG}, MOOSE-Chem~\cite{yang2024moose} is a retrieval-based system for the rediscovery of high-impact chemistry hypotheses given only a research background.
+It first retrieves relevant papers from a large corpus, then uses these papers together with the background to generate candidate hypotheses, and finally ranks the hypotheses by quality.
+Chemist-X~\cite{chen2023chemist} is retrieval-augmented agent for reaction condition discovery in chemical synthesis.
+It uses LLMs to retrieve information (e.g., reaction conditions and molecules) from chemical literature and molecular databases, helping to narrow the search space for plausible reaction conditions, which are then treated as candidate hypotheses about optimal experimental settings.
+Major strategies for \textbf{post-training LLMs}, include few-shot learning, fine-tuning, and iterative refinement. \citet{qi2023large} find that hypotheses generated by few-shot learning are judged by humans as more testable than those generated in a zero-shot setup.
+They report that while fine-tuning improves the overall quality of hypotheses, the improvement is limited to the domain of training data; in unseen domains, fine-tuning harms hypothesis quality, particularly the novelty aspect. \citet{zhou2024hypothesis} iteratively refine hypotheses through reinforcement learning, aiming to increase the similarity between a research problem and a generated hypothesis.
+The AI co-scientist~\cite{gottweis2025towards} employs a multi-agent system relying on a generate--debate--evolve framework to iteratively enhance generated hypotheses.